skyhawk86305/aiq-ui/README.md

 `gulp test:e2e`

-`gulp test:acceptance`

  Text execution can be configured with:

 `-a, --analyze // Run static analysis on code`

-`-v, --verbose // Run tests in verbose mode (acceptance tests only - this won't write results to .json file for reporting)`

-`-t, --tags    // For running features/scenarios with a specific tag (acceptance tests only)`

 `-b, --browser // Change the browser that the tests run in [chrome, firefox, safari].
 Default: chrome`

 `-m, --mock // Change the fixture to something other than default`

-`-s, --seleniumAddress // Manually set the selenium address and port for running protractor tests (e2e & acceptance)`
+`-s, --seleniumAddress // Manually set the selenium address and port for running protractor tests`

 `-h, --host // Set the host name of the express server serving the UI`